The Shoe-off Inspection Effect on Property Sale Prices

 Why a "Shoes-Off" Campaign Can Quietly Slash Your Sale Price

-Picture this: you arrive at what should be a beautifully presented open-for-inspection, only to be confronted by a jumble of scuffed sneakers and sandal odours blocking the entrance.
+Picture this: you arrive at what should be a beautifully presented home, only to be confronted by a jumble of scuffed sneakers and sandal odours blocking the entrance.
 Instead of a warm welcome, buyers meet clutter, discomfort and a whiff of hygiene worry.
 This is hardly the right way to create a good first inspection for potential buyers.
-This does not give property buyers a welcoming impression at all.
+It does not give property buyers a welcoming impression at all.

 While some buyers we spoke to understand it might be easier to keep the house neat, many felt disgusted at the pile of shoes at the entrance.
 Our buyer interviews revealed three consistent turn-off: